-Based on the complex problems the planet now faces and a seismic shift that is taking place in undergraduate education, how can we meaningfully weave science, technology and the liberal arts to make the world a better place?
+Based on the complex problems the planet now faces and a seismic shift that is taking place in undergraduate education, how can we meaningfully weave science, technology and the liberal arts to make the world a better place – Through Human-Centered Engineering

-The BC human-centered engineering program has been designed to produce graduates particularly well-positioned to tackle major challenges facing the planet that have scientific, technological, human, ethical and societal dimensions of complex problems.
-We aspire to achieve this goal by combining the liberal-arts focus of BC’s core curriculum, foundations of engineering, design and systems thinking applications, implementation science, and service-focused capstone experiences.
-Through experiential pedagogies and application-based course offerings, students will have opportunities to work in collaborative teams and across emerging cross-disciplines related to areas, for example, of environment, health, and energy.
-Given the complex nature of this academic program, our process for developing it from concept to design to implementation and ultimately to integration into the BC culture, is happening in phases.
+The BC human-centred engineering program has been designed to produce graduates particularly well-positioned to tackle major challenges facing the planet that have scientific, technological, human, ethical and societal dimensions of complex problems.
+We aspire to achieve this goal by combining the liberal arts focus of BC’s core curriculum, foundations of engineering, design and systems thinking applications, implementation science, and service-focused capstone experiences.
+Through experiential pedagogies and application-based course offerings, students will have opportunities to work in collaborative teams and across emerging cross-disciplines related to areas, for example, environment, health, and energy.
+Given the complex nature of this academic program, our process for developing it from concept to design to implementation and ultimately to integration into the BC culture is happening in phases.

 This session will illustrate those phases and the approach of how, beyond representation in the sciences, the human-centred engineering program is being pedagogically modelled to draw upon its professional schools and the liberal arts offerings on campus to offer a broad-based interdisciplinary program of engineering studies as needed for educating a global workforce of the future.
 This is aligned with BC’s Jesuit education mission of educating students to be “men and women for others,” and its role as a major research university founded in a curriculum rich in the humanities, social sciences, and arts.